jaclu/tmux-packet-loss/README.md

 the monitor is restarted, So an accidental stop of the monitor should in all normal cases be  self-healing.

-If the monitor experiences errors, packet loss of 101% or higher are reported.
+If the monitor experiences errors, packet loss of above 100% is reported.

 | Result | Explanation |
 | -|- |